 Everyone can benefit from controlled air conditions, but even more so are people with allergies, asthma, or those who are living in moist conditions.
 Here on Cape Cod, being so close to the ocean, we are all very familiar with moist conditions.

-Do you find symptoms including stuffy nose, eye irritation, or sneezing to increase when spending time indoors?
+Do you find that symptoms including stuffy nose, eye irritation or sneezing increase when spending time indoors?
 A number of irritants, including dust mites, could be the culprit.
 Dust mites live in mattresses, upholstery, curtains, rugs and even get mixed up the air.
 (This is why you should vacuum mattresses and upholstery once a week with a HEPA filter vacuum).
-Bringing the level of moisture in the air down will make it less environmentally friendly for mites, mold, and mildew.
+Bringing the level of moisture in the air down will make it less environmentally friendly for mites, mold and mildew.

 Controlling the indoor air humidity with a dehumidifier will also reduce the amount of dusting you need to keep up with, reduce door frame swelling, and lengthen the life of your windows by reducing any condensation on them.
 The air will smell noticeably fresher.
 You may even find that your laundry takes less time to dry, and that your food keeps longer.